-Mr. De Jesus Santana explained that as the subrecipient of FTA Section 5307 formula funds for the Burlington - Graham Urbanized Area, the MPO has the responsibility to develop the methodology to suballocate FFY26 federal funds among its five regional transit operators in accordance with the adopted MPO Transit Allocation Plan and "Split Letter" schedule.
-Transit agencies must provide their respective non-federal match.
-MPO staff worked with the BGMPO Transit Subcommittee and Nelson/Nygaard in the past to develop the suballocation formula and will continue to work the the Transit Committee to update the schedule based on recent changes to systemwide operations.
+Mr. De Jesus Santana explained that as the subrecipient of FTA Section 5307 formula funds for the Burlington - Graham Urbanized Area, the MPO has the responsibility to develop the methodology to suballocate FFY25 federal funds among its five regional transit operators in accordance with the adopted MPO Transit Allocation Plan and "Split Letter" schedule.
+Transit agencies must provide their respective non-federal matches.
+MPO staff worked with the BGMPO Transit Subcommittee and Nelson/Nygaard in the past to develop the suballocation formula and will continue to work the Transit Committee to update the schedule based on recent changes to systemwide operations.
 The final suballocation percentages will be presented at the March meeting.
-Mr. Scott Rhine clarified that the FFY26 apportionments will not be released until October 1, 2025, and the FFY25 apportionments were released October 2024.
-There were not further questions or comments.
+No TCC action was taken.